Galyushka/Galyushka/README.md

 - 👋 Hi, I’m @Galyushka, or Mrs. Nelson
 - 👀 I’m interested in ...
-Fundraise Capital
+Family Reunion and Fundraise Capital for my causes
 - 🌱 I’m currently learning ...
 Some Code
 - 💞️ I’m looking to collaborate on ...
 Software Development
 - 📫 How to reach me ... https://www.milananelsonmom.wordpress.com